Unidata/awips2/docs/cave/warngen.md

 3. Clicking the middle mouse button (or scroll wheel) along an edge of the polygon will also place a vertex at that point.

 Vertex points are removed from the warning polygon using the same context relative menu.
 Instead of selecting a line segment, you select the vertex you wish to remove and then **click and hold** with right mouse button.
 Hold right-click and select **remove vertex**.

-!!! note "Generally you should have at least four points in your warning polygon."

 ## Restoring a Polygon